 n Require a "dry run" to check alignment and uniform spacing between the edge of the mule and rebar cage

 Misalignment and Nonuniform Top Elevation

 Misalignment and nonuniform top elevation are reflections of poor workmanship and lack of adequate machine control.
-Our specifications allow 19 mm (3/4 inch) deviation in both the elevation and alignment.
+Our specifications allow 3/4 inch deviation in both the elevation and alignment.
 (This tolerance is under review.)
-Other midwest states have 6 mm (1/4 inch) as their allowable deviation.
+Other Midwest states have 1/4 inch as their allowable deviation.
 Contractors can do a better job, but additional labor and closer scrutiny of equipment are required.
 While a tolerance closer than what specifications require cannot be mandated, contractors are capable of providing a better end product.

 n Good rail alignment begins with the placement of reinforcing steel for the bridge deck.
 The horizontal and vertical alignment of the lower reinforcing steel for the barrier rail during deck steel placement can significantly impact the final rail alignment quality.
 In preparation for installing the rail reinforcing in the deck, request that the contractor provide guide controls for accurate horizontal and vertical placement.
 Once this reinforcing has been placed, it should be secured to prevent movement during placement of concrete for the bridge deck.
 If barrier reinforcing is disturbed during deck placement, adjustments should be made while the deck concrete is still plastic to re-establish the correct position of this reinforcing steel.